 Mortgages for doctors that are self-employed

-You may be self-employed instead of being employed.
+If you’re a self-employed doctor, getting a mortgage is possible but it can be slightly more difficult.
 Self-employed mortgages can be harder to obtain as you’re essentially working for yourself.
-That said, if you have at least three years accounts and can provide SA302 documents or accounts, then you shouldn’t have any issues.
-This is subject to other criteria such as your credit score and current financial commitments.
+That being said, if you have at least three years accounts, you shouldn’t have any issues.

 If you have two years accounts or less, then you may find it difficult to secure a mortgage.
-That said, there are lenders that will consider you for a mortgage even with accounts for one year.
-Even if you’ve yet to file your first-year accounts, specialist lenders may look to use your current income and projected accounts in assessing your income and loan amount.
+Nonetheless, there are lenders that will consider you for a mortgage even with accounts for one year.
+Even if you’ve yet to file your first-year accounts, specialist lenders may look to use your current income and projected accounts in assessing your income and affordability.

 Medical professionals on temporary contracts